 - Cartridge/expansion port that exposes the system bus, as well as a SPI port

 - 32KB of address space allocated to the cartridge port

 - Controller ports compatible with Genesis controller

 Much of the GameTank is fairly typical of a W65C02-based retrocomputer project, but it does have a special trick up its sleeve.
 The composite video signal generator uses a dual-ported RAM as a framebuffer, and between the CPU and framebuffer sits a dedicated memory copy controller that can copy bytes into VRAM without the overhead of a software-defined copy loop.

-The EAGLE design files, the emulator, and the first game developed for the system are on my Github:
+The EAGLE design files, the emulator, some software for the system are on my Github:

 Platforming game written in assembly: